National Emergency Management Stockpile

 • clean water for drinking and hygiene.

-The National Emergency Management Stockpile (NEMS) Capability can assist states and territory governments to help roll out these critical goods and services quickly.
-It's maintained by NEMA the Australian Government.
+The National Emergency Management Stockpile (NEMS) can assist Australian communities experiencing disasters by rolling out critical goods and services quickly, when states and territories ask NEMA for Australian Government support.

 New investment

-The Australian Government continues to invest in the NEMS Capability.
+The Australian Government continues to invest in the NEMS.

-The goal is to increase the Australian Government’s agility and speed in supporting states and territories in crisis.
-The NEMS Capability supports disaster-impacted communities, when and where that support is needed most.
+The aim is to increase the Australian Government’s agility and speed in supporting states and territories in crisis.
+The NEMS supports disaster-impacted communities, when and where that support is needed most.

-State and territories can access extra support.
+State and territories can access extra non-financial support from the Australian Government.
 They may choose to do this when they've used all their resources in response to severe disasters.

-Increasing support through the NEMS reduces the nation’s reliance on the Australian Defence Force (ADF).
-The ADF is now able to concentrate more on national defence rather than domestic response and relief efforts.
+With more support coming from the NEMS, Australian does not have to rely only on the Australian Defence Force (ADF) for disaster response.
+This allows the ADF to focus more on more on national defence duties, rather than domestic response and relief efforts.

 3 ways NEMS Capability makes a difference